Filipanderssondev/Rocky_Linux_OS_Base_for_VMs/README.md

 #### 3.4.1 **SSH** <br>

 Go to Datacenter > Firewall > Security Group
-Create a new security group with the following configuration:<pre>
+Create a new security group, call it something like *allow-ssh* with the following configuration:<pre>
 Direction: in
 Action: ACCEPT
 Enable: Yes